lorenzwalthert/useR2022.precommit.slides/README.md

 ## Creating a presentation

-Use the template.Rmd file with the 'useR' and 'useR-fonts' theme to start writing your conference presentation.
+Use the file template.Rmd that implements the 'useR' and 'useR-fonts' themes to start writing your conference presentation.

 Alternatively, use File > New file > Rmarkdown > From template > Ninja Presentation to start editing a new xaringan presentation.

-Add css: ["useR", "useR-fonts"] in the YAML header to specify that you want to use the useR and useR-fonts in your presentation.
+Add css: ["useR", "useR-fonts"] in the YAML header to specify that you want to use the 'useR' and 'useR-fonts' themes in your presentation.

 ## Rendering your presentation